obi-ontology/obi-ontology.org/docs/data-properties.md

 #### Other resource datum

 - `has xsd:anyURI value` for a datum which contains a URI pointing to a document or other type of resource file.
-Has xsd:anyURI range.
 Example: an ICE [`analytical cytology data file`](http://purl.obolibrary.org/obo/OBI_0000210) specification ["https://onlinelibrary.wiley.com/doi/epdf/10.1002/cyto.990110303"](https://onlinelibrary.wiley.com/doi/epdf/10.1002/cyto.990110303)

 ### String representation compatible